Freedom of Information Act (FOIA)

 - See the National Archives and Records Administration Freedom of Information Act Reference Guide.

 (PDF version of the FOIA Guide)

 This Guide provides instructions for obtaining information from NARA using the Freedom of Information Act.

-Electronic Reading Room contains information routinely available to the public as well as documents frequently requested under the Freedom of Information Act.
+- The Electronic Reading Room contains information routinely available to the public as well as documents frequently requested under the Freedom of Information Act.
 The list of items will continue to grow as we add records in which the public expresses an interest.

 - Learn more about our FOIA Regulations (36 CFR 1250)